-If you’re suffering from hair loss or hair thinning on your keto diet, it can be a number of things other than biotin deficiency, as listed out in our keto hair loss blog post.
-But it could also be your keto diet and a lack of biotin.
+If you’re suffering from hair loss or hair thinning on your keto diet, it can be a number of things other than biotin deficiency, but it could also be from your keto diet/a lack of biotin.

-A biotin supplement or consuming more natural biotin from food can help offset deficiency caused by the ketogenic diet.
-It can also help solve current skin problems contributing to hair loss and thinning.
+Taking a biotin supplement or consuming more natural biotin from food can help offset a deficiency caused by the ketogenic diet.
+Biotin can also help solve current skin problems contributing to hair loss and thinning.